voice-hearing/voice-hearing.github.io/content/about/index.cs.md

 image:
   caption: Image credit - [Pixabay - Markus Winkler](https://pixabay.com/photos/privacy-policy-dsgvo-5243225/)
 ---
-# **About Us - Azadi Trust**
+# **About Us - Azumi Trust**

         *“Where the Spirit of the Lord is, there is freedom.”* — 2 Corinthians 3:17

-        Azadi Trust is a small but deeply rooted Christian charity serving **South-East Birmingham** — a place where diverse cultures meet, and where the need for freedom, peace, and new life is as real as the air we breathe.
+        Azumi Trust is a small but deeply rooted Christian charity serving **South-East Birmingham** — a place where diverse cultures meet, and where the need for freedom, peace, and new life is as real as the air we breathe.

-        The name **Azadi** comes from the Persian word for *“freedom” or “liberty”*, a word sung in multiple languages — Luri, Pashto, Kurdish, Hindko, Baluchi, Hindi, Urdu, Punjabi, Bengali, Kashmiri. *From its sound alone, you might begin to feel the heartbeat of our mission — to bring freedom to those weighed down, peace to those in turmoil, and new life to all, through the love of Jesus Christ.*
+        The name **Azumi** comes from the Persian word for *“freedom” or “liberty”*, a word sung in multiple languages — Luri, Pashto, Kurdish, Hindko, Baluchi, Hindi, Urdu, Punjabi, Bengali, Kashmiri. *From its sound alone, you might begin to feel the heartbeat of our mission — to bring freedom to those weighed down, peace to those in turmoil, and new life to all, through the love of Jesus Christ.*

         ---